 We require that films be by, for or about people of color.
 The films can be made by anyone, just the films should have people of color within the story line.

 By submitting your film you are waiving any screening fees for your film.
-(Exceptions: films that have been requested by the festival for opening, closing and special screenings)
+(Exceptions: films that have been requested by the festival, opening and closing night films and special screenings)

 We require that you do not screen your film within 20 miles of Boston 90 days before screening at ROXFILM.